rust-lang/rust/text/0000-inline-semantic.md

 ## Why do we use semantic-inlining

-If you are learning Rust alongside other languages, you may wonder why Rust obtain the caller information in such a strange way.
+If you are learning Rust alongside other languages, you may wonder why Rust obtains the caller information in such a strange way.
 There are two restrictions that forces us to adapt this solution:

 1. Programmatic access to the stack backtrace is often used in interpreted or runtime-heavy